clevercss/clevercss/README.rst

     examples.
 Note that ``23px`` is not a number.
 We refer to this as a value.

 **Values**
     Numbers with a unit suffix are called values.
-They behave different when used in arithmetic expressions.
+They behave differently when used in arithmetic expressions.

 **Colors**